 In cases where serious misconduct or poor performance is alleged an employer may find it helpful to suspend an employee pending further investigations.
 It is important however that this is not a knee-jerk reaction and that an employer can justify any decision to suspend an employee.

 In the case of Harrison v Barking, Havering and Redbridge University Hospitals NHS Trust, the Court of Appeal was asked to grant an interim injunction to prevent the Trust from continuing to suspend a solicitor within its legal department.

 Mrs Harrison is the Deputy Head of Legal Services for the Trust and she was suspended as a result of concerns regarding her handling of a clinical negligence case against the Trust.
 She was escorted from the premises and her access to work emails was withdrawn.
-The Trust wrote to Mrs Harrison to confirm the terms of her suspension and in the letter they suggested her suspension was likely to last for two weeks although the period could be extended.
+The Trust wrote to Mrs Harrison to confirm the terms of her suspension and in the letter they suggested her suspension was likely to last for 2 weeks although the period could be extended.

 Following her suspension Mrs Harrison began to suffer from stress and she was prescribed anti-depressants.
 The Trust subsequently agreed that she could return to work albeit on limited duties.
 Mrs Harrison refused to return on reduced duties as she argued this amounted to a demotion and she was immediately suspended again by the Trust for failing to comply with a lawful instruction.

 Mrs Harrison applied to the court for an interim injunction to allow her to go back to work to perform the majority of her duties.

 Decision of the court

 To succeed with her application the court needed to be satisfied that Mrs Harrison had an arguable case pending a full trial.
 In reaching its decision the court considered the reasons for Mrs Harrison’s suspension and whether the Trust’s decision to suspend her amounted to a breach of the implied duty of trust and confidence.